xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 The recursive definition of `cell_t` means that, instead of incidence matrix,
 we need higher order incidence tensor to describe cell-complex.

+For example, for 1-dimensional edges, we can use incidence matrix (like in graph theory),
+while for 2-dimensional faces, to represent the incidence relation, we need tensor of order three.

 ## Note about space complexity

 Due to the recursive construction, the space increases exponentially with the dimension.